lithium-07/analytics_ww/data_ingestion/readme.md

-Use uvicorn main:app --relaod to run it locally.
+Use uvicorn main:app --reload to run it locally.

 This will need a gcp-cred.json file to connect.
 This file can be obtained from: console.cloud.google.com -> api and services -> credentials